aykut4/brainfck-interpreter-compiler/README.md

 ## Compiled Assembly

-Once the assembly source code is produced by the compiler, you need following commands:
+Once the assembly source code is produced by the compiler, you need the following commands:
 ```
 as --32 <filename.s> -o <output.o>
 ld -m elf_i386 -e main -s <output.o>